shakurocom/DraggableOverlay/README.md

 ### CocoaPods

-To integrate Draggable Overlay into your Xcode project with CocoaPods, specify it in your `Podfile`:
+To integrate DraggableOverlay into your Xcode project with CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'Shakuro.DraggableOverlay'